-Histogram chart displays a distribution of occurrence of values within the range between the minimum and maximum of the values.
-An example can be the population distribution by age or distribution of population by height.
-The range between the minimum and maximum value is split into a certain number of ranges (bins), and for each bin the corresponding column (x axis) displays the number of values (y axis) that fall into that bin.
+Histogram chart displays a distribution of the occurrence of values within the range between the minimum and maximum of the values.
+An example can be the population distribution by age or distribution of the population by height.
+The range between the minimum and the maximum value is split into a certain number of ranges (bins), and for each bin, the corresponding column (x-axis) displays the number of values (y-axis) that fall into that bin.

-There are 2 basic modes the Histogram chart gets the data:
+There are 2 basic modes determining how the Histogram chart gets data: